Events

 2. Dr. Hiba Ahmed, DG, ISFD

-3. Dr. Areef Suleiman, IsDB Group Chief Economist
+3. Dr. Areef Suleman, IsDB Group Chief Economist

 4. Prof. Dr. Dirk-Jan Koch, Radboud University Nijmegen, Netherlands, Director of the Advisory Council of International Affairs of the Dutch Government